hockmanlab/SANS_2026/1_Cell_Ranger/Cell_ranger_explanation.md

 The exact files and folders can vary depending on the Cell Ranger version and the options used when running the analysis.

 ---
+## Main Cell Ranger Output Files

+The main output files are:

+* **`analysis/`** — contains additional Cell Ranger analysis results and outputs, including clustering and dimensional-reduction results.

+* **`molecule_info.h5`** — contains detailed information about detected molecules, including cell barcodes, UMIs, and associated features.
+This file can be used for more detailed downstream analysis.

+* **`cloupe.cloupe`** — a file that can be opened in **Loupe Browser** to interactively explore the single-cell dataset, including cell clusters and gene expression.

+* **`raw_feature_bc_matrix/`** — contains the unfiltered gene expression matrix.
+It includes barcodes and their associated expression counts before Cell Ranger applies cell-calling/filtering.

+* **`filtered_feature_bc_matrix/`** — contains the filtered gene expression matrix for the cells identified by Cell Ranger.

+* **`raw_feature_bc_matrix.h5`** — contains the raw expression matrix stored as a single HDF5 file.

+* **`filtered_feature_bc_matrix.h5`** — contains the filtered expression matrix stored as a single HDF5 file.
+It contains the same expression information as the three files inside the `filtered_feature_bc_matrix/` folder, but stores the information in a single file.

+* **`web_summary.html`** — an interactive HTML report summarising the Cell Ranger run and providing important quality-control metrics.

+* **`metrics_summary.csv`** — contains key Cell Ranger summary metrics in a tabular format, which can be useful for checking the overall quality of the sequencing and cell-calling results.

+---

 ## Cell Ranger Web Summary